usulpro/myjunkstaff/doc/LoremMaterial.md

 git push

 ```
-- Make  Pull request from your repo in Github.
+- Make  Pull request from your Github repo.